SkuldNorniern/syslog-server/README.md

 # Syslog Server

-A simple and robust Syslog server implementation in TypeScript.
+A simple and robust Syslog server with Syslog Parser implementation in TypeScript.

 ## Installation